longlostsoul/EvoYellow/README.md

 Known bugs:
 * #One person reported a crash after dig, which I haven't been able to replicate.
+* # Viewing lots of TMs by clicking 'use' and then canceling can cause crashes.
+To help avoid the need for this, I have modified TMs to often show their types, except for a couple rare ones.
-* Mon follow sprites do not match party sprites.
+*Minor.
+Mon follow sprites do not match party sprites.
 This isn't really a bug, I just never made that functionality because it was a pain, and follow sprites have different frames from party sprites anyway.
-* Diglett Cave might be green if you go into it from the same route as Viridian Forest, due to a palette over-ride quick fix for day-night.
+*Minor.
+Diglett Cave might be green if you go into it from the same route as Viridian Forest, due to a palette over-ride quick fix for day-night. x* (resolved) there was a spikes activating in cinnabar bug. x* (resolved?)
-* (resolved?)
 The move tutor was buggy for awhile.
-Now it should be just annoying in a very large loop, but not buggy per say.
-* should be resolved: on eevee version (and as far as I could tell, only eevee version) there was a crash due to old man for some reason in Viridian city.
-* Should be resolved in version 3.5: there was an issue with using multiple TMs in a row causing crashes, especially Dark Pulse.
+Now it should be just annoying in a xvery large loop, but not buggy per say. x* (Resolved) Move deleter suffered from the same type of crash.
+Now HMs are just normally deletable so you don't need them. x* should be (resolved): on eevee version (and as far as I could tell, only eevee version) there was a crash due to old man for some reason in Viridian city. x* Should be (resolved) in version 3.5: there was an issue with using multiple TMs in a row causing crashes, especially Dark Pulse.
 Side effect of the fix is that you lose your position in the bag after canceling TM use, but that's pretty minor.
 *If you somehow manage to lose the first battle against ROCKET in the Mart, there's a bit of a lag before you end up back at your house.
 Just hit a and be patient; you won't have to refight them, either, just go straight to Oak.